Cornwall Geologist Accessibility Statement

 The key to improving accessibility and widen participation is communication:

-• Information: Cornwall Geologist provides necessary accessibility information for all activities on the website (e.g., length of walk, type of terrain) to allow participants to assess whether it is suitable for them.
+Information: Cornwall Geologist provides necessary accessibility information for all activities on the website (e.g., length of walk, type of terrain) to allow participants to assess whether it is suitable for them.
 All activities will be mapped against a difficulty level to help with this assessment.

 It is the responsibility of Cornwall Geologist to provide accessibility information as required for participants to make informed decisions.

-However, it is the responsibility of the participant (or person acting on a participant’s behalf, e.g., carer, parent, guardian) for assessing if they and anyone in their booking are in a suitable physical condition to take part in the activity.
+However, it is the responsibility of the participant (or person acting on a participant’s behalf, e.g., carer, parent, or guardian) for assessing if they and anyone in their booking are in a suitable physical condition to take part in the activity.

 Participants must inform Cornwall Geologist of any accessibility or health concerns before an activity takes place so advice can be given and any adjustments made.
 Participants must acknowledge accessibility guidelines by agreeing to the Terms and Conditions before booking an activity and making payment.